AdamHolan/Pastetube/README.md

 Installation: \
 Double-Click the .reg file to import the registry key.

+Enter the pastetube subfolder.
+Compile source using MAKE.
-Next, place the "pastetube" subfolder somewhere comfy and include it in your PATH.
+Finally, place the "pastetube" subfolder somewhere comfy and include it in your PATH.